kuk1song/ai-office-assistant/README.md

 ## 🔒 Use & Risk Notice
 - Provided as-is for learning and internal evaluation only
 - Review security, privacy, and compliance before real-world use

+## License

+This project is licensed under the Apache License 2.0.
+See the `LICENSE` file for details.